Reports suggest many have had coronavirus with no symptoms - KVIA

 “If they’ve all seen the virus before, then maybe you can relax in that neighborhood” and ease social distancing, Mina said.
 “We’re not anywhere close where we need to be” on antibody testing to do that yet, he said.

-AP writers Mike Stobbe in New York and Robert Burns and Lolita Baldor in Washington contributed to this report.
+AP writers Mike Stobbe in New York, Brian Melley in Los Angeles and Robert Burns and Lolita Baldor in Washington contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.